section-engineering-education/engineering-education/articles/sql-or-nosql-when-to-choose-what/index.md

   - url: /engineering-education/sql-or-nosql-when-to-choose-what/hero.jpg
     alt: date-fns library JavaScript
 ---
-<!--more-->
 Knowing which database structure to use is critical in building outstanding applications.
 SQL or NoSQL?
-We will dive into these two databases, understand their structures, explore them in-depth, and understand how they work.
-The guide will give you an overview of which database structure will fit your application model.
+In this article we will dive into these two databases, understand their structures, explore them in-depth, and understand how they work.
+This guide will give you an overview of which database structure will fit your application model.
+<!--more-->
 ### Table of Contents
 - [Table of Contents](#table-of-contents)
 - [What is SQL?](#what-is-sql)